 - Holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps (electronic copy + one printed copy per party)

-- Flights and airport transfers other than the Girona (airport or train station) or Figueres Vilafant complimentary private transfers on Days 1 and 8
+- Airfare and airport transfers other than the Girona (airport or train station) or Figueres Vilafant complimentary private transfers on Days 1 and 8

-- Optional upgrade to a hotel with sea-view rooms in Cadaques (2 nights)
+- Optional upgrade to a hotel with outdoor pool in Cadaques – sea-view room with balcony (2 nights) – Hotel Llanes Petit or similar

 We just completed the Catalan Coast and Mountain week-long self-guided walking tour.
 February was perfect in the off-season!
 [The] itinerary was absolutely gorgeous, varied, and their trip maps and notes were first-rate!
 The accommodations were just right, and prior to setting off, their trip briefing was spot on!
 This has been one of our all-time favorite trips!